a dance-theatre show by

 Combining contemporary dance, theatre and spoken word, join Northern Rascals with this socially urgent work that follows the pain and loneliness on the path from adolescence to adulthood.

-SPRING 2025 TOUR DATES
+2025 TOUR DATES

 The decision to write a script using language of such depth and poeticism, and spoken by a Northern, working-class man is a brave political act.